Simplify Kubernetes management with 12 essential kubectl commands, using code examples in this concise Kubectl cheat sheet guide.

 Namespaces division of a Kubernetes cluster into multiple virtual sub-clusters so that multiple teams can work on a cluster at a time.

-You can have as many namespaces as required in your Kubernetes cluster, each logically isolated from—but able to interact with—others in the clusters.
+You can have as many namespaces as required in your Kubernetes cluster, each logically isolated from but able to interact with others in the cluster.

-• kubectl create namespace <namespace_name>: This command is used to create a new namespace in Kubernetes.
+• kubectl create namespace <namespace_name>: Creates a new namespace in Kubernetes.

 `kubectl create namespace my-namespace`